woshilapin/webcomic/README.md

 bower install
 ```

-Then you can either serve the application (default to port 4200) with `npm
+Then you can either serve the application (default to port 8080) with `npm
-start` or `broccoli serve`.
+start`.

-You can also build a static folder with `broccoli build <folder>`.
+You can also build a static folder `dist/` with `npm run build`.